lcdb/lcdb-wf/docs/decisions.rst

 experiments for different model organisms.
 It was important to have an organism-agnostic system that could be highly customized.

-An experimental variant calling workflow was added.
+An experimental variant calling workflow was added in v1.14.
 This worked well for human and, with some effort, mouse.
 However, it was difficult to support an organism-agnostic workflow for variant annotation which depends on large amounts of downloaded annotation data that is typically very human-focused.